 These revelations haven’t tarnished the image of Cliff Huxtable, and changed him into a monster.
 Rather, the image of Cliff Huxtable was built around an actual monster.

 Bill Cosby is only one man.
 One man who assaulted as many as 46 women.
-I started thinking that he probably does not exist in a vacuum, a single cancerous space completely isolated from Hollywood as an institution.
+He does not exist in a vacuum, a single cancerous space completely isolated from Hollywood as an institution.
 How many other Cosbys are there—casual, matter-of-fact, entitled—committing sexual assault and disappearing survivors behind the curtains of their power and influence, and our culture of silence?

 Then I came to the story of Jewel Allison, which pulled me from abstraction.
 Her encounter with Cosby was similar to many others.
 An invitation to his brownstone, a glass of wine, disorientation, followed by flashes of images indicating that something terrible had happened.
 But Ms. Allison’s account stood out to me for how her experience intersected with race.